Skip to the Main Content

 Re: Codescent and the van Kampen Theorem

 Sorry, Urs.
 I wrote that comment rather quickly from work, and I should have been clearer.
-Your talk of ω-groupoids makes me a little nervous that what I’m saying isn’t applicable to your situation – I confess I haven’t followed this thread very closely – but I’ll try to spell it out clearly and we’ll see.
+Your talk of ω\omega-groupoids makes me a little nervous that what I’m saying isn’t applicable to your situation – I confess I haven’t followed this thread very closely – but I’ll try to spell it out clearly and we’ll see.

 So the symmetry of tensor gives a natural isomorphism